Dr. Hillary Swanson (she/her)

 Characterizing Student Theory Building

 Broadly, Hillary’s work explores how students’ everyday thinking can play a productive role in their science learning.
-More specifically, she investigates how classroom instruction can be designed to meaningfully engage students in scientific practices, and how their engagement in these practices refines their thinking.
-Her current research investigates the following questions about student engagement in scientific theory-building practices:
+More specifically, she investigates how technology and classroom instruction can be designed to meaningfully engage students in scientific practices, and how their engagement in these practices elicits and refines their thinking.

 Swanson, H., & Clarke-Midura, J. (2021).
 Integrating formative assessment and feedback into scientific theory-building practices and instruction.
 Assessment in Education: Principles, Policy, & Practice. https://doi.org/10.1080/0969594X.2021.1929830